 shl Shift bits left, zero-fill on right.

-Syntax shl.type d, a, b;

-.type = { .b16, .b32, .b64 };

-Description Shift a left by the amount specified by unsigned 32-bit value in b .

-Semantics d = a << b;

-Notes Shift amounts greater than the register width N are clamped to N .
+Syntax shl. type d, a, b; .type = { .b16, .b32, .b64 }; Description Shift a left by the amount specified by unsigned 32-bit value in b .
+Semantics d = a << b; Notes Shift amounts greater than the register width \mathbf{N} are clamped to \mathbf{N} .
 The sizes of the destination and first source operand must match, but not necessarily the type.
 The b operand must be a 32-bit value, regardless of the instruction type.
+PTX ISA Notes Introduced in PTX ISA version 1.0.
+Target ISA Notes Supported on all target architectures.
 Examples shl.b32 q,a,2;